laktak/chkbit/README.md

 bitrot (a bit flipping in your data) can occur

 - at a low level on the storage media through decay (hdd/sdd)
-- at a high level in the os or firmware through bugs
+- at a high level in the OS or firmware through bugs

 chkbit is independent of the file system and can help you detect bitrot on you primary system, on backups and in the cloud.

+This is the successor to [chkbit/node](https://github.com/laktak/chkbit-py).
+It will use and upgrade the index files created by the node version.

 ## Installation